soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 To use NVIDIA cuDNN in Torch, simply replace the prefix `nn.` with `cudnn.`. cuDNN accelerates the training of neural networks compared to Torch's default CUDA backend (sometimes up to 30%) and is often several orders of magnitude faster than using CPUs.

-For language modeling, we've implemented an RNN-LSTM neural network using Torch.
+For language modeling, we've implemented an RNN-LSTM neural network [9] using Torch.
 It gives state-of-the-art results on a standard quality metric called perplexity.
+[The full source of this implementation is available here](https://github.com/wojzaremba/lstm).
 We compare the training time of the network on an Intel Core i7 2.6 GHZ vs accelerating it on an NVIDIA GTX 980 GPU.

 Shown in the Table 1 are the times for a small RNN and a larger RNN.
 [The full source of this implementation is here](https://github.com/wojzaremba/lstm).